Anton Montagne MSc. (trainer)

 ## Free spirit

-Already tinkering with electronics in his early teens, Montagne didn’t have to think very hard what to do after high school.
+Already tinkering with analog electronics in his early teens, Montagne didn’t have to think very hard what to do after high school.
 After studying electrical engineering at a vocational university and a successful internship at the famous Philips Natuurkundig Laboratorium (Natlab) in Eindhoven, he found himself craving more.
 “Working there, I was left with the impression that I didn’t know nearly enough yet,” says Montagne.

 After obtaining his master’s degree at Delft University of Technology (TU Delft), Montagne started working at Philips, “as most people in electronics did those days.”
 Soon, he got restless, though.
 “The company was fine, it just wasn’t for me.
 It probably wasn’t the best decision from a career perspective, but I’m a free spirit.”